 - 9. INNOVATION CLASSES are open to all 4-H members in the project areas listed.
 Members choosing to exhibit in the Innovation class may be enrolled in any level of the project they are studying.
 Members choosing to exhibit in the Innovation class decide the best way to show off their project mastery and knowledge for the year in that project category.
 Your exhibit should not fit in other exhibit options for this project.
 Some suggestions are provided for each category, but members may choose any method they want for demonstrating project learning as long as it does not fit in any other class in that category.
 Only selected projects categories have an Innovation option. - 10.
-READY4LIFE CLASSES (Career & Entrepreneurship Exploration) are open to any 4-H member who was at least 11 by September 1, 2018.
+READY4LIFE CLASSES (Career & Entrepreneurship Exploration) are open to any 4-H member who was at least 11 by September 1, 2019.
 Members choosing to exhibit in the Ready 4 Life class may be enrolled in any level of the project they are studying.
 Exhibits should show the connection between the project area and related career or business opportunities.
-Members may choose any method they want for demonstrating project learning. - 11.
-MAKER CLASSES: Exhibits in this category are designed to be multi-disciplinary in nature, innovative, and must not fit into any other exhibit category.
-To qualify for this category, your project MUST abide by the following guidelines: - Exhibits must be an object or device that has an intended purpose and uses technology in either a mechanical way, digital (computer) way, or combination of the two. - The device must be something that can be used in everyday life by multiple people (a target audience), and MUST be manufactured/built by the exhibitor (If not fully manufactured by the exhibitor, the device MUST be modified structurally or be reprogramed to perform a different function other than what it was designed to do - Exhibit MUST be able to interact with the outside world. (e.g. an on off switch, input sensors, feedback, etc.) - Exhibits MUST include a detailed build log with instructions on how to make or build the exhibit, AND contain either a 3D rendering or detailed and labeled sketches of the device/product. - All parts and software used in the design/build MUST be listed in a detailed Bill of Materials including cost per item and total cost.
-Total time spent on the build must be documented in your build log.
+Exhibits in this category must include the following: a) a physical representation of the career or business product such as a model, prototype or display/portfolio that includes images of accomplished work; b) verbal or written explanations that demonstrate knowledge of the related career or business fields, potential careers, and the appropriate requirements for achievement in those fields.
+The judging criteria for this class values thoroughness of career and/or business exploration and pursuit above the workmanship of the physical specimen on display.
+Members may choose any method they want for demonstrating project learning.
+These judged in area entered in on the exhibit day. - 11.
+MAKER CLASSES: Will be judged in Engineering and Technology on Tuesday, July 28.
+Exhibits in this category are designed to be multi-disciplinary in nature, innovative, and must not fit into any other exhibit category.
+To qualify for this category, your project MUST abide by the guidelines on page 29 to exhibit.